galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

     - These are far more flexible than the ToolFactory
     - They are recommended for full time tool developers in Galaxy willing to learn to use them and needing the flexibility and power.
     - Training material for those tools is linked at the end of this tutorial.
-- **The ToolFactory is for developers and bioinformaticians not yet familiar with those far more flexible tools.**
+- **The ToolFactory is for developers and informaticians not yet familiar with those far more flexible tools.**
 - **Scripts they need to wrap are often simple enough for the ToolFactory.**
 - Compared to the recommended Galaxy developer tool development software
     - Less to learn to get up to speed using a form driven, automated code generator.